TRUE FORGIVENESS AFTER INFIDELITY

 - You’ll learn how to overcome the indignity and the sense of outrage and even the inconvenience this all has created.

-- You’ll learn how to safely come out of denial or disbelief that something like this could have even happen to you in the first place.
+- You’ll learn how to safely come out of denial or disbelief that something like this could have even happened to you in the first place.

 - You’ll learn the actual steps you need to take in order to achieve the full effects of true forgiveness.